Jeston10/AI-Finance-Tracker/PRODUCTION_FIXES_APPLIED.md

 # ✅ Production Deployment Fixes Applied

-All potential production errors have been identified and fixed for Railway deployment.
+All potential production errors have been identified and fixed for Render.com deployment.

 ---